cloud-gov/cf-dockerized-buildpack/README.md

+**Deprecated**
+There have been numerous innovations in the CloudFoundry and container spaces since this experiment was conducted.
+Alternatives include [sclevine/cflocal][] and [tonistiigi/buildkit-pack][]

 # CloudFoundry Buildpack as Docker image
 This is an experiment to create a Docker container that approximates the runtime environment of a cloud.gov/CloudFoundry droplet on the